 If the estate is worth more than £250,000 and there are children:

-- The spouse will get up to £250,000 worth of assets and all the deceased’s personal possessions.
+- the spouse will get up to £250,000 worth of assets and all the deceased’s personal possessions.
+If there were no children, it would be £450,000.

-- But if there is more than one child, the spouse gets a third of the remaining estate, and the remaining two thirds is shared between the children.
+- however, if there is more than one child, the spouse gets a third of the remaining estate, and the remaining two thirds is shared between the children.

 If there are no children or surviving close relatives, the spouse gets the entire estate.